PDF Version

 2. Long-Term Regional Transmission Cost Allocation

-The State Agreement Process gives relevant state entities the opportunity to meet and propose an alternative cost allocation method for a specific long-term regional transmission facility.
-A State Agreement Process is permitted, but not required.
-It may start before the facility is selected, but the process must be completed no later than six months after the selection.
+Following the engagement period, transmission providers may file, if the states agree to it, a state agreement process.
+A state agreement process gives relevant state entities the opportunity to meet and propose an alternative cost allocation method for a specific long-term regional transmission facility.
+It may start before the facility at issue is selected in the regional plan, but the process must be completed no later than six months after the selection.
+If a state agreement process fails, then the default regional cost allocation method would be used to distribute costs.

 Voluntary Funding Opportunities